Course Syllabus/Policy Statement

-- Using specific criteria, participate actively in discussions and written responses to identify principles and techniques of artistic disciplines and explain the relationships of motivation, process, and product in artworks.
+- Participate actively in discussions of the principles and techniques of artistic disciplines and analyze the motivation, process, and product in art works.

 - Create and present discipline-specific and interdisciplinary artworks to demonstrate comprehension of artistic principles, techniques, and relationships.

-- Revise, edit, and refine work to demonstrate analysis of artistic decisions and processes.
+- Create and refine an Individual Process Piece to demonstrate an understanding of the artistic process and self-analysis.

-- Work individually and in groups to create and present original discipline-specific and interdisciplinary works to demonstrate a synthesis of ideas and creative use of resources.
+- Work individually and in groups to create and present original discipline-specific and interdisciplinary works that demonstrate a synthesis of ideas and creative use of resources.

-- Using specific criteria, participate actively in discussion and written responses to evaluate and critique artworks.
+- Using specific criteria, participate actively in critical and analytical discussion of artworks.